RiderIan/ethernet_to_book/ethernet_to_book_proj/README.md

 - Target Artix 7 FPGA.
 Diligent Nexy video board will be used for hardware verification (in progress).
 - System Verilog for synthesizable code and test benches.

+## Book Design
+### Multi Book System
+- A multi book system was implemented where two separate books per side are maintained.
+One book handles add order logic while the other book handles delete and execute order logic.
+When on book is updated it's contents are written to the master book.
+The master book then updated both add and delete books to keep them current.
+- This approach was taken to reduce the high level of logic at each "node" (price level) to handle add orders (increment or insert and shift down) and del/exec orders (decrement or delete and shift up).
+- The inlcuded figure below shows a simplified block diagram of this multi-book system.

+!(docs\multi_book_system.png)